Virtual classes for the working mathematician: Virtual pull-backs

 \subsection{Obstruction bundles from global generators}

-In order to define a virtual class on $X$, we need to embed $X$ in a pure-dimensional $Y$ and find a vector bundle $E_{X/Y}$ which contains the normal cone $C_{X/Y}$.
+In order to define a virtual class on $X$, we need to embed $X$ in a pure-dimensional~$Y$ and find a~vector bundle~$E_{X/Y}$ which contains the normal cone~$C_{X/Y}$.
 Let us now construct such bundles.
-Given an embedding $i:X\hookrightarrow Y$ of schemes and $f_1,\ldots, f_n$ generators of the ideal of $X$ in $Y$, we have a surjective morphism